 Help Stop Hunger in Fairfax County!

-AUUC has partnered with nearby Halley Elementary School in nearby Lorton to provide 30 children with meal packs that are distributed to the students every week by school counselors.
+AUUC has partnered with Halley Elementary School in nearby Lorton to provide 30 children with meal packs that are distributed to the students every week by school counselors.
 Like many students in Fairfax County Public Schools today, these children receive free or reduced lunch during the week, but face challenges of hunger and food insecurity 7 days per week.
-Our “WMPs” contain nutritious, non-perishable foods, and include items for breakfast, lunch, and dinner.
-School counselors will distribute the packs to students on Fridays.
+Our meal packs contain nutritious, non-perishable foods, and include items for breakfast, lunch, and dinner.